edbury/gremlin-camp/src/site/notes/spaces/moonrise/gear.md

 | Run of the mill plated mail         | 5   | worn/torso 2           |        |
 | Sallet                              | 4   | worn/head              |        |
 | Spangenhelm                         | 3   | worn/head              |        |

+### Arming Jacket

+Worn under chain or plate, an arming jacket acts as leather armor once the chain or plate is damaged.
+When worn under chain, it is worn/torso 1 (in addition to the chain armor).
+If worn under plate, there is no additional inventory requirement.
+Must be custom-made for the bearer and counts as leather armor for restrictions.

 ## Arms